 To operate the turnstile "wave" or touch the Octopus Card on the Octopus pad on the right (the red slot is for single-journey tickets).
 On exit from the destination station there are exit barriers and the Octopus Card is "waved" or touched on the pad at the barriers in a similar way and appropriate fare deducted.

 On buses the Octopus Card reader is situated next to the drivers cab opposite the entry doors on buses.
 Passengers "wave" or touch the Octopus Card on the Octopus pad at the bottom of the machine.
 The machine displays the full fare and concessionary fare and Octopus Card automatically deducts the appropriate fare on entry (fares are based on point of boarding the bus, not point of disembarking from the bus)

-The value on the card can be topped up in units of HK$50 and HK$100 to a maximum of HK$1000 at:
+MTR and Airport Express Customer Service Centres - Cards can be topped up with cash in multiples of HK$50 subject to a maximum card value of HK$1000*

 Octopus Card Add Value machines are located on the concourse of every MTR station

 With effect from 7th December 2015 a Top Up with Change service has been introduced at all 759 Store retail outlets in Hong Kong.
 Customers paying for purchases with cash can top up their Octopus Card with the change by placing the card over the Octopus reader and requesting the top up with change.
 759 Store had 270 retail outlets in Hong Kong at commencement of the service.

 AIRPORT EXPRESS FREE MTR CONNECTION WITH OCTOPUS CARD;